Beijing Winter Olympics 2022 Digest: US skier Shiffrin makes another shock exit | DW | 09.02.2022

 Shiffrin will compete in three more individual events in Beijing, with the super-G on Friday, followed by the downhill on Monday and the alpine combined on February 17.

+At the age of 36, legendary snowboarder Lindsey Jacobellis won her first-ever Olympic gold in women's snowboard cross, the US' first of the 2022 Winter Games.
+This is Jacobellis' second Olympic medal after winning silver at the 2006 Torino Olympics.
+The silver and bronze medals went to France's Chloe Trespeuch and Canada's Meryeta O'Dine.

-Lena Dürr had led the women's slalom after the first run having been the first down the course known as the 'Ice River.'
-However, the 30-year-old went on to finish 0.07 seconds off a bronze medal, telling reporters afterwards "it's hurts a lot right now especially given how close it was."
+Lena Dürr had led the women's slalom after the first run, having been the first down the course known as the "Ice River."
+However, the 30-year-old went on to finish 0.07 seconds off a bronze medal, telling reporters afterwards "it hurts a lot right now, especially given how close it was."